 The first five days of the operation saw only sporadic contact between the Allies and the guerrillas.
 At the end of day five, the Americans claimed to have killed fifty-nine Communist soldiers since the offensive began.
 Many of the “Vietcong” dead may have been unarmed Vietcong porters, couriers, or civilians unlucky enough to be caught in the crossfire.

 On January 28, the North Vietnamese and Vietcong ambushed troopers of the 1st Cavalry at Landing Zone 4, near the village of An Thai, five miles north of Bong Son.
 Landing Zone 4 was described as “…a stretch of sand bordered by tall trees and houses in the midst of miles of rice paddies.”
 About 500 Communist troops sprung the ambush at the moment the 1st Cavalry’s Hueys began inserting two companies of infantry.
-The Communists fired on the 600-yard long LZ from prepared bunkers and trenches, which had been excavated along two sides of the LZ.
+The Communists fired on the 600-yard-long LZ from prepared bunkers and trenches, which had been excavated along two sides of the LZ.
 These earthworks had been so well camouflaged that neither U.S. reconnaissance aircraft nor the inbound helicopter crews saw the fortifications until it was too late.
-The fortifications, which were part of the Vietcong’s elaborately-built fortified countryside, indicated that the Communists knew in advance that the Americans would use LZ 4.
+The fortifications, which were part of the Vietcong’s elaborately-constructed fortified countryside, indicated that the Communists knew in advance that the Americans would use LZ 4.

 Upon landing, the two U.S. infantry companies were instantly pinned down by Vietcong and North Vietnamese machine gun fire.
-Then, a low cloud ceiling, drizzle, and high winds grounded U.S. fighter-bombers and helicopter gunships, preventing the besieged troopers from receiving the close air support that so often kept the insurgents at bay.
-Those same weather conditions, combined with deadly Communist anti-aircraft fire, made it impossible to land heli-borne reinforcements to aid the trapped men.
+Soon after the insertion of troops, a low cloud ceiling, drizzle, and high winds grounded U.S. fighter-bombers and helicopter gunships, preventing the besieged troopers from receiving the close air support that so often kept the insurgents at bay.
+Those same weather conditions, combined with deadly Communist anti-aircraft fire, also made it impossible to land heli-borne reinforcements to aid the trapped men.
 By the end of the first day of fighting, the Communists had shot down six choppers, including one of the Army’s big CH-47 Chinooks.
 As night fell over the battlefield, the two U.S. companies remained cut-off and under heavy enemy gunfire.